-Broadcom, the massive semiconductor supplier you may remember from its failed attempt to acquired Qualcomm, today announced that it has reached a definitive agreement with CA Technologies, a major IT management software and solutions provider.
+Broadcom, the massive semiconductor supplier you may remember from its failed attempt to acquire Qualcomm, today announced that it has reached a definitive agreement with CA Technologies, a major IT management software and solutions provider.
 The price of the acquisition is $18.9 billion in cash.
 CA's shareholders will receive $44.50 per share, a 20 percent premium over the closing price of the company's stock today.

 It's a bit of a surprise to see chip manufacturer Broadcom acquire a major software and services company.
 "This transaction represents an important building block as we create one of the world’s leading infrastructure technology companies," Broadcom CEO and president Hock Tan explains in today's announcement.
 "With its sizeable installed base of customers, CA is uniquely positioned across the growing and fragmented infrastructure software market, and its mainframe and enterprise software franchises will add to our portfolio of mission critical technology businesses.
 We intend to continue to strengthen these franchises to meet the growing demand for infrastructure software solutions."